timklapdor/csulx/readme.md

 **May 2017**

+- Updates to literature and referencing for Model pages
 - Fixing content
 - Big bug found with old responsive video player - playing havoc with new Flexbox elements.
 The old code (below) has been replaced.
 Main change was Adding a DIV to the player so it now goes Media > media__flex > media__video.
 The flex resize is applied to the media__flex element which seems to resolve the issue.

 ```css
 .video-container {